-Here is the latest news from Dungeness:
+Here is this month's news from the RSPB reserve at Dungeness:

 Reserve News Updates

 Our winter work programme has started on the reserve and this mainly consists of maintaining our Oppen Pits.
 These pits are natural dips in the shingle ridges which built up over time when the Dungeness peninsula was created by the wind and waves.
 These pits are important natural bodies of water on the reserve.
 We look after the wildlife that inhabits these pools, particularly the protected great crested newts who use the Oppen Pits to breed in.
 The Warden and work parties time is spent cutting dominating willow away from the edges of the pools, dragging it off the shingle and burning it.
 The removal of the willow ...

 What a brilliant day Saturday 22nd September 2018 was - the first Peoples Walk for Wildlife took place!

 Over 10,000 people who support and care about wildlife in all its forms gathered at the Reformers Tree in Hyde Park at 10.00 am.
 The stage was set, with many wildlife organisations present including the RSPB, Wildlife Trusts, Friends of the Earth, Woodland Trust, WWF, Zoological Society of London, League Against Cruel Sports, Population Matters, Save the Asian Elephants, The Green Party.
 People from all areas of wildlife interest were also present including bird watchers, botanists, scientists, farmers, hunt saboteurs, activists and others who were coming together regardless of their area of interest.

 Many had dressed up, others wore masks or carried placards ...